 33 NEW SECTION.
 Sec.
-302. (1) The department of community, trade,
+302. (1) The department of community, trade, and economic development and the Washington State University energy extension program shall review:

-- and economic development and the Washington State University energy extension program shall review: - (a) Low-income weatherization programs, as authorized under chapter 70.164 RCW, weatherization, weatherization services, and energy efficiency programs administered by the state; - (b) The low-income energy assistance program funded by the federal government pursuant to the federal low-income energy assistance act (Title 42 U.S.C.
-8623 et seq.); - (c) Weatherization and energy efficiency programs funded by private entities, utilities, the federal government, and other entities; and - (d) Administrative and overhead costs incurred by weatherization and energy efficiency programs. - (2) By July 1, 2010, the department of community, trade, and economic development and the Washington State University energy extension program shall provide to the governor and the appropriate committees of the legislature a report with findings from the review required in subsection (1) of this section and recommendations for the coordination of the state's energy efficiency and weatherization programs, including the low-income energy assistance and low-income weatherization programs under chapter 70.164 RCW and the weatherization program created in section 102 of this act. - (a) The recommendations must include:
+- (a) Low-income weatherization programs, as authorized under chapter 70.164 RCW, weatherization, weatherization services, and energy efficiency programs administered by the state; - (b) The low-income energy assistance program funded by the federal government pursuant to the federal low-income energy assistance act (Title 42 U.S.C.
+8623 et seq.); - (c) Weatherization and energy efficiency programs funded by private entities, utilities, the federal government, and other entities; and - (d) Administrative and overhead costs incurred by weatherization and energy efficiency programs. - (2) By July 1, 2010, the department of community, trade, and economic development and the Washington State University energy extension program shall provide to the governor and the appropriate committees of the legislature a report with findings from the review required in subsection (1) of this section and recommendations for one unified and coordinated program, that at a minimum, includes the low-income energy assistance and low-income weatherization programs under chapter 70.164 RCW, administered with the energy efficiency assistance program created in section 102 of this act at the Washington State University energy extension program.
+The recommendations must include: - (a) Identification of statutory changes necessary to ensure the least programmatic disruption and an expeditious and efficient transition; - (b) A timeline for the transition that includes methods to phase and synchronize the transition of administrative processes, records, files, and staff into one program administering the state's weatherization services in accordance with the goals and intent of this chapter; - (c) Identification of best practices and opportunities to consolidate and create efficiencies and economies of scale; - (d) Identification of legislative action necessary to maximize the state's receipt of funding for weatherization and energy efficiency purposes; and - 36 (e) Identification of methods to minimize costs through 37 consolidation.